tonethar/IGME-330-Master/notes/firebase-5.md

 <hr>

 ## II.
-But first, creating an "admin" folder
+But first, how to create an "admin" folder

 - Suppose you wanted to create an "administrator" page - where a user (like you) that was logged in could edit and delete Firebase records
 - Creating login pages/user names/passwords usually involves server-side programming and the creation of session variables - which goes beyond the scope of this course